4 Easy Ways to Copy a Dictionary in Python

 Given Dictionary: {10: 'a', 20: [1, 2, 3], 30: 'c'}

-• In the first line, we initialize the original dictionary dict1,
+• Then, we initialize the original dictionary dict1,

-• We use the copy.deepcopy() method to copy dict1 elements in the new dictionary, dict2,
+• We use the copy.deepcopy() method to copy dict1 elements in the new dictionary dict2,

 • After successful copying, we update the new copy and see the changes in the original dictionary,